Saunved/mint-css/README.md

 ## Intro
 mint-css lets you change how every single component of your website looks by changing one stylesheet.
-Make redesign a breeze.
+It can make redesigning instant.

 Use for prototyping, theming or directly in your projects.
 View a live demo here: [mint-css demo](https://saunved.github.io/mint-css)

 ## Table of contents